OluwakemiElenpe/Sales-Dashboard/README.md

   * interactive Dashboard Creation.

 ## Data Cleaning
-The dataset does to contain duplicate entry, no inaccuracy, and there is no inconsistency in the data.
+The dataset does not contain duplicate entry, no inaccuracy, and there is no inconsistency in the data.
 In other word the data is a clean data therefore there is no further cleaning.

 ![](The_dataset.JPG)